gvwilson/thirdbit/src/fiction/santas/index.md

 Miz Tumbly…
 to thank…
 for that."
-The mummy took a faded magazine off a lacquered bookshelf.
+The mummy took another magazine off a lacquered bookshelf.
+"She comes…
+to chat…
+sometimes and…
-"She started…
+she started…
 bringing me…
 these.
 It was…
-the nicest thing.
+very kind.
 I hope…
 she's…
 all right."